 .

 In Quebec we are very fond of the maple season because it is a sign that winter is coming to its end.
 Even though we may still have a lot of snow on the ground sometimes and we usually get a last snowstorm in enf of March of early April, it doesn't matter because winter is almost finished.
-On the small land of my father, we start drilling holes on the maple trees at the end of February.
-We usually begin collecting the water around mid-march.

 .